mrcavalcanti/mosaicoo/docs/sources/enterprise/team-sync.md

 1. In Grafana, navigate to **Configuration > Teams**.
 1. Select a team.
 1. On the External group sync tab, and click **Add group**.
 1. Insert the value of the group you want to sync with.
-This becomes the Grafana `GroupID`.
+This becomes the Mosaicoo `GroupID`.
    Examples:

    - For LDAP, this is the LDAP distinguished name (DN) of LDAP group you want to synchronize with the team.